VHS Revival ranks the iconic quips that defined Hollywood’s most unlikely megastar.

 Movie: Commando (1985)

-To be honest, I could quite easily have complied a list of the Top 10 Commando Quips, and in the end I had to restrain myself, finally settling on two entries in the spirit of fairness.
-Commando sums up our subject’s inane charm more than any other Arnie vehicle, with the kind of haphazard editing and fails in continuity which seem to complement his accidental talents quite wonderfully.
-It is safe to say that Commando and Schwarzenegger go hand in docile hand.
+To be honest, I could quite easily have complied a list of the Top 10 Commando quips, and in the end I had to restrain myself, finally settling on two entries in the spirit of fairness.
+Commando sums up our subject’s inane charm more than any other Arnie vehicle, featuring the kind of haphazard editing and fails in continuity that complement his accidental talents quite wonderfully.
+It’s safe to say that Commando and Schwarzenegger go hand in docile hand.

 One character who sees the more serious side of Matrix is Bennett cohort Sully, a cute little shit who charms Matrix to such a degree that he promises to kill him last.
-After some grossly inept stealth skills and a quite improbable battle with an entire platoon of mall cops who were presumably attending a nearby security seminar, Matrix quickly reneges on his promise however, dropping his enemy over a cliff and even taking a moment to peer over and watch his demise.
+However, after some grossly inept stealth skills and an improbable battle with a platoon of mall cops who were presumably attending a nearby security seminar, Matrix quickly reneges on his promise, dropping his enemy over a cliff and even taking a moment to peer over and watch his demise.

 “Remember, Sully, when I promised to kill you last?”